ShawnShiSS/distributed-message-queue/src/DMQ.MessageServices/README.md

 Here is an example of how binding works in RabbitMQ:

 Message contract (ISubmitOrder) --> Exchange (ISubmitOrder) --> Exchange (submit-order) --> Queue (submit-order) --> Consumer (dynamic name per instance)

+# Competing Consumers
+It is possible to start multiple instances of this consumer, and the multiple instances shall all consume the messages in the queue.
+RabbitMQ will handle the load balancing and distribute messages to connected services.
+Nice!